 Have you always dreamed of going to Santorini?
-Late summer of 2021 might be the time to do it when things open up.
-Santorini has been plagued with over tourism but with restrictions in place for so long, it might be quiet for at least a little while until travel picks up.
+Now might be the time to visit!
+Santorini has been plagued with over-tourism but with restrictions in place for so long, it might be quiet for at least a little while until travel picks up.

 Best Places to Visit in Santorini